Recognize & Write Full Characters with the Sun, Moon, and Rising Signs

 The Big Three

-In astrology, three signs matter above all others for a character:
+In astrology, three signs matter above all others for a character: the sun, moon, and rising signs.
+Some parts genetic, some learned.

 Instinct and Intellect

 Learning about the astrological archetypes is not meant as a way for writers to front-load a birth chart or even a sun sign.
 You don’t think of a story or a character and immediately draw up a chart for them.
 Well, you might if you were suddenly inspired, or you think that way.
-The process is more likely to be instinctive, generative, and dynamic—a balance between applying a set of rules or characteristics and adding poetry.

-The term “imaginal realm” has its immediate provenance in Islamic mysticism, but the idea itself—if truth be told, an archetype more than an idea […] is traditionally understood to be a boundary realm between two worlds, each structured according to its own governing conventions and unfolding according to its own causality. - Cynthia Bourgeault
+The term “imaginal realm” has its immediate provenance in Islamic mysticism, but the idea itself — if truth be told, an archetype more than an idea […] is traditionally understood to be a boundary realm between two worlds, each structured according to its own governing conventions and unfolding according to its own causality. - Cynthia Bourgeault

 The two imaginal “worlds” can be described in a spiritual, metaphysical way or simply as a way to enter the world of your story.